qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - One person can do many different predictions.
 After the event happened, they pick the right one and delete the wrong ones, giving the illusion of prediction accuracy.
 - "Taleb's rat health club": Feeding poison to rats increases average health, because the unhealthy ones are more likely to die from poison.
 - Social media has more negative news than positive news.
 Bad news travels fast.
-- The succeded research results are published and the failed attempts are hidden.
+- The succeded research results are published and the failed attempts are hidden (P-hacking).
 - Only special and interesting cases appear on news.
 The more representative common but not newsworthy cases are hidden.

 A more generalized version of survivor bias is **selection bias**: When the sampling is not uniform enough and contains selection mechanism (not necessary sample vanishing), there will be bias in the result.

 The opinions on social media does not necessarily represent most peoples' view.
-There are several selection mechanisms in it: 1. not all people use social media 2. the people using social media may not post opinions 3. not all posted opinions will be seen by you due to algorithmic recommendation.
+There are several selection mechanisms in it: 1. not all people use the same social media platform 2. the people using social media may not post opinions 3. not all posted opinions will be seen by you due to algorithmic recommendation.

 Some physicists propose **Anthropic Principle**: the physical laws allow life because the existence of life "selects" the physical law.
 The speciality of the physical laws come from survivorship bias.